tarnayattila/E-commerce-API-Testing-Bug-Analysis-/README.md

 This project is a **REST API testing and bug analysis portfolio project** using the FakeStore API.

-It demonstrates real-world QA skills such as:
+It demonstrates real-world Manual Tester skills such as:
 - API functional testing
 - Negative testing
 - Bug identification and reporting